VirtoCommerce/vc-module-catalog/docs/view-catalogs-and-physical-items.md

-# View Catalogs and physical item details
+# Viewing Catalogs and Physical Item Details

 In order to view the list of catalogs in VirtoCommerce platform, the admin should pass through the following steps: